argareeva/HiringProccess_PMRL/README.md

-# undergraduate_thesis
+# HiringProccess_PMRL

-Undegraduate Thesis is devoted to the analysis of the hiring process using the methods of Process Mining and Reinforcement Learning algorithms.
+This platfrom is devoted to the analysis of the hiring process using the methods of Process Mining and Reinforcement Learning algorithms.

 The project uses real data converted into the required format.
 The analysis consists of constructing a process graph, identifying bottlenecks and modeling various scenarios for its optimization.